Chirrenthen/KernelESP/README.md

 ![Platform](https://img.shields.io/badge/Platform-Windows_|_macOS_|_Linux-808080?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-CC0_1.0-lightgrey?style=for-the-badge)

-> **A full Linux-like interactive shell for the ESP32 — with WiFi, real persistent filesystem, DAC, touch, PWM, scripting, and a clean Python terminal.**
+> **A full Linux-like interactive shell for the ESP32 Family — with WiFi, real persistent filesystem, DAC, touch, PWM, scripting, and a clean Python terminal.**

 KernelESP turns your ESP32 into a live interactive environment.
 A Python terminal on your PC talks to the ESP32 over Serial, giving you a shell to control GPIO, read sensors, manage a real SPIFFS filesystem, run scripts, scan WiFi, start a web server — all without recompiling.